ABOUT BEGINNER ORCHESTRA

 MEET THE COMPOSERS

-Chris always composes for orchestra with a specific challenge in mind.
+Chris composes for orchestra with a specific challenge in mind.
 He starts by identifying a particular instrument, rhythmic phrase, melodic idea or style that he would like to have his students explore.
 He also centres in on a tasteful compositional structure quite early in the process.
-He wants his students to feel excited about playing a piece, without necessarily knowing that it has been specifically designed for an important area of their musical development!
+He wants his students to feel excited about playing a piece, without necessarily knowing that it has been specifically designed for an important area of their musical development.

-Chris believes that composing for a beginner orchestra is a special process because whilst a piece may need to be ‘easier’, it is also tightly constrained by the ability level of the individuals in an ensemble.
+Chris believes that composing for a beginner orchestra is a special process because although a piece may need to be ‘easier’, it is also tightly constrained by the ability level of the individuals in an ensemble.
 It also needs to have enough challenge for those students who are moving more quickly in their learning journey.